Mexican Newspaper Offices Firebombed - UrduPoint

 Mexican Newspaper Offices Firebombed

+The offices of a local newspaper in northern Mexico were hit with crude firebombs in an attack early Wednesday, security officials said

-Ciudad Juárez, Mexico, (UrduPoint / Pakistan Point News - 1st Aug, 2019 ) :The offices of a local newspaper in northern Mexico were hit with crude firebombs in an attack early Wednesday, security officials said.
+Ciudad Jurez, Mexico, (UrduPoint / Pakistan Point News - APP - 1st Aug, 2019 ) :The offices of a local newspaper in northern Mexico were hit with crude firebombs in an attack early Wednesday, security officials said.

 "Unknown persons threw devices similar to Molotov cocktails in the early hours of Wednesday," said the security secretary's office in the town of Parral, in the northern state of Chihuahua.